plawangshishugit/EPGAN/README.md

 * EUVP Dataset — official source only
 * UIEB Benchmark — official source only

+Only officially downloaded **trainA and trainB** images were used, and solely for training/testing within an 80/20 split.

 All rights remain with the original dataset authors.